So…you are headed to the 2017 Memphis in May World Championship BBQ Cooking Contest?

 Yes folks this is truly an international contest.
 Yes, there are many naysayers who say its only teams from Memphis, but they are wrong.
 Put it this way, in 2011 on Too Sauced to Pork there were members from 21 different US states and 3 foreign countries.
 Don’t believe us that entire teams come from afar?
 You want proof you say?
 Here you go.

 TSTP has competed at Memphis in May for many years, so this article is a kind of insiders view to give readers a leg up on BBQ Fest.
 While it is fun to stroll up and down and look at the rows of team booths, the real fun happens inside them.
-For you people not in the know; spectators are only able to get into a booth if you are a member of that team or know someone who is a member…or you get really lucky and schmooze your way in.
+For you people not in the know; spectators are only able to get into a booth if you are a member of that team or know someone who is a member…or participating in Cooker Caravans, VIP Pit Passes, Kingsford Tour of Champions, and of course you can schmooze your way in.

 You see, all the booths are private team parties, and contrary to popular belief, most teams are NOT sponsored by corporations.
 Many BBQ Teams pay for this contest out of their own pocket.
-This is the main reason BBQ teams do not let random people into their booths.
+This and Health Codes are the main reasons BBQ teams do not let random people into their booths.

 Rule 1: Get on a team